nirtamir2/talks/2025-06-25/src/slides.md

 <!--
 But 3D isn’t just for experts — it’s a creative tool anyone can use.

-In this talk, we’ll build 3D web experiences step by step, even if you’ve never touched 3D before.
+In this talk, we’ll build 3D web together experiences step by step, even if you’ve never touched 3D before.
 -->

 ---